biggie-boss/LoreRim/README.md

 - Performance: Same as Normal except Community Shaders instead of ENB, lower resolution textures, lower poly meshes, lighter grass mod, lighter INI settings.

+- ALSO NOTE: Saves between Normal and Performance ARE COMPATIBLE.
+Saves between Ultra and the 2 others ARE NOT COMPATIBLE.
+You can drag and drop your performance/normal saves into the opposite profiles from the profiles/saves folder.

 **NOTE**: Screenshots save to `Overwrite\Stock Game`.

 ### Starting up the list